ingersonab/TheLearningLab/README.md

 ## Partial Deployment

-Here is the link for the deployed frontend of the project: https://main.ddm5313f6xd84.amplifyapp.com/
+Here is the link for the partially deployed frontend of the project: https://main.ddm5313f6xd84.amplifyapp.com/

 ## Project Description